OpenSourceDefinition/sos/_translations/index-en-GB.md

 image: /assets/social-media-preview-en-GB.png
 layout: signed
 locale: en-GB
-title: Community Commitment to Open Source Definition
+title: Community Commitment to the Open Source Definition
 twitter:
   card: summary_large_image
 ---
 # **Declaration**

-## *We declare that Open Source is defined solely by the Open Source Definition (OSD) version 1.9.*
+## *We declare that Open Source is defined solely by the [Open Source Definition (OSD) version 1.9](https://opensourcedefinition.org/).*

-## *Any amendments or new definitions shall only be recognised with clear community consensus via an open and transparent process.*
+## *Any amendments or new definitions will only be recognised with clear community consensus through an open and transparent process.*

 ---
 <br>